m-s-sh/mockhw/README.md

 ## Hardware Interfaces

-### Uart
+### UART

-The `Uart` struct implements interfaces typically used for UART communication.
+The `UART` struct implements interfaces typically used for UART communication.
 It simulates:

 - Random delays in reading data (configurable)
 - Hardware FIFO buffer behavior